treehouses/treehouses.github.io/pages/vi/profiles/dyeh123.md

 *West Coast of US/Pacific Time Zone*
 I am using **Windows 10**

-I am a ~junior~ rising senior studying Computer Science at UC Irvine!
+I am a junior studying Computer Science at UC Irvine!
 * I like
   * learning new things
   * football and basketball